 The options in the Edit Connection dialog box will vary depending on the data source you selected.
 Review the options available to you and select the one that meets your needs.

 If you select Prompt user for <connector name> credentials, you will need to refresh data manually.
-You can do this by asking users to republish the data source from Tableau Desktop or by initiating a refresh task on Tableau Online.
+You can do this by asking users to republish the data source from Tableau Desktop or by initiating a refresh task on Tableau Cloud.

 Connector-specific credential information